Location: Throughout Guinea

 - Your expired passport is not in your possession.

-If your U.S. passport expired on or before December 31, 2019, please see our website for information on how to renew your passport before traveling: https://gn.usembassy.gov/u-s-citizen-services/
+If your U.S. passport expired on or before December 31, 2019, please see our website for information on how to renew your passport before traveling.
+Emergency temporary passports may be available in some cases for urgent travel: https://gn.usembassy.gov/u-s-citizen-services/

 Actions to Take: